This chapter provides an overview of restrictions on method and function use and discusses how to:

 See Remote Call Options.

 Note.
-As of PeopleTools 8, you can no longer use RemoteCall to execute an Application Engine program.
+For PeopleTools 8, you can no longer use RemoteCall to execute an Application Engine program.
 Use the CallAppEngine function instead.

 The RemoteCall PeopleTools feature consists of the following components: